 JUMP ZERO OFF PARAMETER WHO DETERMINES WHEN TOURNAMENT MODE Driver/Judge Before event TOURNAMENT MODE ONLY BOAT SPEED Skier Before each pass Set Speed in MPH/KPH JUMP LETTER Driver / Judge Before each jump Skier may adjust initial setting +/- 4 With input from skier Boat crew may letters.
 Aujust as necessary.
-Use Jump Letter Chart as an alternative to select the approximately and the second seco adjust as necessary initial jump letter first jump FAST or Skier Use screen to turn "RTB" either ON type of 41-fileter segment.
-Of UFF, WILL KID ON SELLING LIFE everym will return to haseline pun request speed POWER FACTOR Driver / Judge 5.3/5.7 liter engine - start Range 0 to 15 - Raises or lowers the base with 6 or 7 speed.
+Use Jump Letter Chart as an alternative to select to unconserved the second and the second design of the second second adjust as necessary initial jump letter first jump FAST or Skier Use screen to turn "RTB" either ON type of 41-fileter segment of ULL' WILL KID ON SELLING LIFE speed POWER FACTOR Driver / Judge 5.3/5.7 liter engine - start Range 0 to 15 - Raises or lowers the base with 6 or 7 speed.
 A lower number result in boat With input from skier 6.0/6.2 liter engine - start entering the course slower.
-At 3 or below there is no additional decrease in baseline with 4 or 5 (adjustments are then made to the ramp Boat crew may adjust as rate of the letter) necessary 41 METER SEGMENT ADDER Driver/Judge Boat crew may adjust as ADD - Range = 0 to 9 Start at 0 (Dairee the heat eneed in the necessary Adiust as needed for actual times. (raises une poat speed in une 41 Meter seament - adds to Start at 0 the target speed) This number follows "Power Factor" Example - o:0 (6 is the Power Factor and 0 is the "add") COUNTER CUT TIME Driver Before event ded: (Not typically adjusted) May be adjusted for strong head or tail wind to control pu pu % Cut 160 GPS MAPPING Driver & Judge Before event and as Map course when pylon is aligned with the start of the think pages
+At 3 or below there is no additional decrease in haseline with 4 or 5 (adjustments are then made to the ramp Boat crew may adjust as rate of the letter) necessary 41 METER SEGMENT ADDER Driver/Judge Boat crew may adjust as ADD - Range = 0 to 9 Start at 0 (Dairoot the best cread in the necessary Adjust as needed for actual times (raises une poat speed in une 41 Meter seament - adds to Start at 0 the target speed) This number follows "Power Factor" Example - 6:0 (6 is the Power Factor and 0 is the "add") COUNTER CUT TIME Driver Before event ded: (Not typically adjusted) May be adjusted for strong head or tail wind to control pu pu % Cut 160 GPS MAPPING Driver & Judge Before event and as Map course when pylon is aligned with the start of the think pages